SidharthBabu121/SemEval-Task-5-Clickbait-Spoiler-for-SemEval-Task/README.md

     5. nlp_243_project_qa_roberta.ipynb

 3) Execute each of the notebooks sequentially (in the same order as shown above):
-    - To execute them, please change (in the first cell) the "root_path" to the path of the data folder (please keep in mind of the structure of the code       you download).
+    - To execute them, please change (in the second cell) the "root_path" to the path of the data folder (if you are running in colab and setup the shortcuts as mentioned in the section "Setting up data for colab" you won't have to change it as all the paths are already setup).
     - The results for each will be present in the bottom of the notebook.